fleetdm/fleet/docs/Deploying/Server-Installation.md

 fleet-cache-redis:6379
 ```

 We will use this address when we configure the Kubernetes deployment, but if you're not using a Helm-installed Redis in your deployment, you'll have to change this in your Kubernetes config files.
+If you are using the Fleet Helm Chart, this will also be used in the `values.yaml` file.

 ### Setting up and installing Fleet